 Although logic told me these were not live wires, a part of me wasn’t so sure.
 So I made sure not to make contact with them.

 The final stretch

-For a little while longer, you will still be walking on rocks and slate rock as you continue down hill.
-You should also be able to see the car park and trail leading to it from somewhere around here.
+For a little while longer, you will still be walking on rocks and slate rock as you continue down hill, with a view to Coniston Water in the distance.
+You should also be able to see the car park, and main path leading to it, from somewhere around here.

 When you reach the bottom of this hill, the path levels off, and from now on, it’s an easy walk back to the car park.

 Make sure to follow the path when it curves to the right (as opposed to the left trail).